Search and Hit Enter

 Are oats gluten free?

-Oats that have been grown and produced under special conditions are considered gluten free in some countries, but not Australia.
-Oats contain a protein called avenin, which is similar to gluten.
+Oats that have been grown and produced under special conditions are considered gluten free in some countries, but not in Australia (where I live).
+Oats contain a protein called avenin which is similar to gluten.
 Coeliac Australia writes that there have not been enough tests to confirm that avenin does not elicit the same immune response as gluten for coeliacs.
 As such, oats are not considered gluten free in Australia.
 Some coeliacs are able to tolerate oats but some are not.

 A sunlit image of a glass jar filled with low FODMAP overnight oats on a grey outdoor table against a leafy green bokeh backdrop